uxtely/js-utils/static-pages-bundler/README.md

   For example, there's a `dist/index` and a `dist/index.br` for enabling [`brotli_static`](https://github.com/google/ngx_brotli#brotli_static) in Nginx.

 - **Report:** The `packed-sizes.json` report is handy for showing size deltas.
-Also, it computes SHA-1 hashes, which are handy for example for updating minifiers.
+Also, it computes SHA-1 hashes, which are handy for example for updating dependencies and seeing if they affected the output.

 - **Sitemap:** Builds a `sitemap.txt`